karm435/presently.github.io/README.md

-# Reviewly - AI-Powered App Review Analysis
+# presently - AI-Powered App Review Analysis

-A modern, responsive website for Reviewly - an AI-powered app review analysis tool for businesses and developers.
+A modern, responsive website for presently - an AI-powered app review analysis tool for businesses and developers.

 ## 🚀 Features